-If a problem’s your own fault (like enrolling on a course knowing you don’t have the money to pay for it, or your ten year old PC crashing with your entire un-backed-up dissertation on it, or getting imprisoned for fraud, or oversleeping) then it’s not likely to be a good Extenuating Circumstance.
+If a problem’s your own fault (like enrolling on a course knowing you don’t have the money to pay for it, or your ten year old PC crashing with your entire un-backed-up dissertation on it, or getting imprisoned for fraud, or oversleeping) then it’s not an Exceptional Circumstance.
 Things that are someone else’s fault (like being mugged) or are nobody’s fault (like widespread flooding) are much better cases.
 Many problems are a mix of “my fault” and “someone else’s/nobody’s fault”.
 Emphasise how the elements that were not your fault affected things along with what you did to try and correct your own mistakes.

 Not sure how to present things to best help your case?
 Ask our advice.

 If a problem crops up in September and is resolved in October, this won’t extenuate for an August submission (August was the month before the problem arose) and usually wouldn’t extenuate for work you submit in January (a long time after the problem) unless you can justify a link (like “I am still traumatised”) and explain why you couldn't catch up on missed academic work (like "I am still on medication that affects my cognition").

 Can't work out how to relate what happened to your assessments?
 Ask our advice.

 4. Does the scale of problem match the scale of your claim?

 A problem that lasted a day wouldn’t usually explain work being a week late.
 A single missed lecture in early October wouldn’t usually extenuate for performance being affected on a January assessment (see point 3 about timings).
 Have a sense of proportion when making an application – even if you have difficult circumstances, you are expected to do whatever work you can manage as well and as promptly as you can.